Learn what you need to know about being an actor and how to act in film and TV

 - Know what the camera is trying to capture – If the camera is capturing a closeup, concentrate on your eyebrows to convey emotions because the camera is going to capture everything.

-- Know where the other actors and props are located in relation to the camera – You never want to block the camera’s view of another actor.
+- Know where the other actors and props are located – You never want to block the camera’s view of another actor.

-To improve, watch TV show or movie on video with the sound turned off.
-Without any dialogue to tell you what to do you can guess what the actors trying to say to everyone.
+To improve, watch TV shows or movies on video with the sound turned off.
+Without any dialogue to tell you what to do, you can guess what the actors are trying to say to everyone.
 Body and facial gestures can tell you more than you may think.
-By studying movies and TV shows, with the sound off, you can study how gestures can help or hurt an actor’s performance.
+By studying movies and TV shows, with the sound off, you can research how gestures can help or hurt an actor’s performance.

-“The camera never lies,” means that acting in front of the camera captures every gesture, motion, glance, breath and glance.
-In theater, you can get away with shifting your glance.
-Unless you’re trying to go for a certain look that you want your character to portray, inappropriate movements and gestures, such as shifting eyes, can destroy your acting performance in film and TV productions.
+“The camera never lies,” means that acting in front of the camera captures every gesture, motion, glance, breath, and glance.
+In Theater, you can get away with shifting your glance.
+Unless you’re trying to go for a particular look that you want your character to portray, inappropriate movements and gestures, such as quickly moving your eyes, can destroy your acting performance in film and TV productions.

-Video tape your self performing a monologue and look for an inconsistent action that detract from your character.
+Videotape your self performing a monologue and look for an inconsistent action that detracts from your character.
 For instance, if you’re portraying a tough, confident business-person, don’t look down.
 Strong characters never look down.